-Thank you for choosing the Mater Hospital for your hip replacement surgery.
-The Mater is one of the southern hemisphere's busiest orthopaedic departments, and St Vincent's Health Australia's leading orthopaedic hospital.
+Thank you for choosing the Mater Hospital for your knee replacement surgery.
+The Mater is one of the Southern Hemisphere's busiest orthopaedic departments, and St Vincent's Health Australia's leading orthopaedic hospital.

 We understand that undergoing this surgery is a big milestone in your life.
-This booklet is designed to give you the key information you need to achieve the best outcome for your hip replacement surgery.
-It will discuss stages in your hip replacement journey, from the time you book your surgery until the time you discharge from the Mater Hospital.
+This booklet is designed to give you key information you need to accomplish the best outcome for your knee replacement surgery.
+It will discuss stages in your Joint Replacement Journey, from the time you book in for the surgery until the time of discharge from the Mater Hospital.